dsone/gajo/README.md

 | private | Visible only when logged in or through your personal RSS feed link |
 | public | Visible publicly |

+## RSS
+To be able to get notifications through any other service you can use a personal RSS Feed.
+Each RSS Feed has a random identifier that you can change whenever you want.
+Upcoming entries with a release within the next two weeks will start to appear in that RSS Feed.

 ## Requirements
 PHP >=7.1, git, composer, npm and support for SQLite.